WahabMam/MARL-SUMO/README.md

 ## Results and outputs

-Output logs and CSV files are saved in the `output/` directory, while generated plots are saved in the `Results_Figures/` directory.
-To generate result plots, use the scripts inside the `gen_figures/` directory.
+Once the simulation starts, an `output/` directory will be created automatically, where CSV files are stored based on the number of agents selected for the experiment.
+We provide code to generate figures in the `gen_figures/` directory, and the generated figures are saved into the `Results_Figures/` directory.

 ---